brikis98/docker-osx-dev/README.md

 # A productive development environment with Docker on OS X

+**UPDATE, March 4, 2018**: This project is no longer actively updated.
+The [Docker for Mac app](https://www.docker.com/docker-mac) has made significant improvements in terms of mounted volume performance and file watching, so `docker-osx-dev` is no longer necessary.

 [Docker](https://www.docker.com/) and [Boot2Docker](http://boot2docker.io/) are
 awesome for running containers on OS X, but if you try to use them to do iterative development by mounting a source folder from OS X into your Docker